minghuilab/StaMutAble/README.md

 ### 4. Preparing Input and Output Dictionaries

-The program's default input file path is **/stamutable/example_5B83**, and the default output path is **/stamutable/example_5B83_output**.

-The input and output paths can be customized and created according to specific needs.
+Example: The program requires an input directory named /stamutable/example_5B83_1mut/, which should contain the mutation file example_5B83_1mut_input.txt.

-The reference format for the input file is shown below: [example_5B83.txt](stamutable_input/example_100muts.txt):
+The reference format for the input file is shown below:

 ```
 PDB ID  MutChain        mutation